UNSW Making

 In the polymers lab we use the following materials:

-HDPE - High Density Polyethylene - number 2
+HDPE - High Density Polyethylene - Recycling symbol 2

 PETG - Polyethylene Terephthalate Glycol